 How It All Started

-Climate change has been a key focal area for Broward County for the past eight years.
-In 2008, Broward County passed a resolution which establishes a community-wide greenhouse gas (GHG) reduction target of 80 percent below 2007 emissions by 2050.
+Climate change has been a key focal area for Broward County since 2008.
+In 2008, Broward County passed a resolution which established a community-wide greenhouse gas (GHG) reduction target of 80 percent below 2007 emissions by 2050.

 Regional Climate Action

 We are a proud partner of the Southeast Florida Regional Climate Change Compact.
 The Compact is a joint commitment of Broward, Miami-Dade, Monroe, and Palm Beach Counties to partner in mitigating the causes and adapting to the consequences of climate change.

 In 2014, the Compact was designated a Climate Action Champion by the White House.

 The Compact hosts an annual Regional Climate Leadership Summit.
 Learn more and download materials and recordings from the 2015 Summit.
 The 9th Annual Summit was hosted by Broward County in December 2017.

 Broward County became the first local government to create a stand-alone climate change element as part of our Comprehensive Plan.
 The Climate Change Element is a coordinated initiative consisting of 82 environmental policies which consider how the community will best adapt to and mitigate for the economic, environmental, and social effects of climate change.